edwardtslater/edwardtslater.github.io/README.md

 ## PROFESSIONAL SUMMARY
-Resourceful Cloud/Systems Engineer with 15 years of progressive IT experience. consistently responds to a wide range of technical challenges with a focused and creative approach.
+Resourceful Cloud/Systems Engineer with 15 years of progressive IT experience, consistently responds to a wide range of technical challenges with a focused and creative approach.
 Highly effective at problem-solving and decision-making.

 ## EXPERIENCE